Treer/POpp/README.md

 #### Currently:
   * It does **not** support conditional directives.
   * It does **not** support references in or to plural forms.
+  * An executable for Windows can be [downloaded here](https://mega.co.nz/#!OJNxkTAA!iOqnPkSaZVIqU6oqq4iVqEB54olmGjNTB5VOE6_UW1w).
+   - md5: ae9cdcee73bb79508b8aa2d82d01a425 *popp.exe
+   - sha256: 7885f3123efa744eb926d8ef6c2a70e05d7a9187757df17b12bd9848d5f44ec1 *popp.exe
+  * I haven't tried this in a real project environment yet, it's only been tested with the automatic test cases - take care.

 #### Language:
-  * Written in C#, currently not tested against Mono.
+  * C#, currently not tested against Mono.
   * popp was written with v3.5 of the .Net framework
   * UnitTests were written with v4.5 of the .Net framework.